VuongDo92/GitUser/README.md

 - **Coroutines & Flow**: For handling asynchronous tasks
 - **Ktor**: Networking library to fetch data from the GitHub API
 - **Room**: Local Database management

+## Architect Model
+In Git User app, I have implemented a modularized project, including core and gituser modules, using the MVVM (Model-View-ViewModel) design pattern.
+The key components of the MVVM pattern are:

+***Model***
+- This layer consists of the data repository (GitUserRepository) and data models (GitUser).
+It handles fetching data from the network or database and provides it to the ViewModel.
+- This layer involves modules like core.database, core.data, core.domain, gituser.domain, and gituser.data for handling local data with Room, network operations, and repository logic.

+****ViewModel****
+- Acts as a bridge between the View and Model, fetching data from the repository, exposing it to the View, and handling UI-related logic.
+For instance, the GitUserListViewModel and GitUserDetailViewModel in the app act as the intermediary between the Model and View.
+They fetch data from the repository, manage the app’s state, and handle logic like refreshing or loading more Git users.

+****View****
+- The UI components (composables) observe changes in the ViewModel and update the UI accordingly including core.presentation.ui, core.presentation.designsystem, components in gituser module.

+By separating the app into different modules (core and gituser), you have enhanced modularity and reusability, making the project more maintainable and scalable.
+Each module has a clear responsibility, reducing coupling between the different layers of the app.

+****Unit Test****:
+- JUnit 5 has been integrated to enhance unit testing capabilities.
+A dedicated test utility module that is designed to simplify the testing of coroutines by providing a custom test dispatcher has also been created to centralize and streamline common testing functionalities.
+- The test module setup will allows for more organized and maintainable test code, leveraging JUnit 5's advanced features to improve test flexibility and readability.
+By utilizing this structure, you can ensure a robust testing process that supports high-quality code development in the GitUser app.

 ## Screens
 1. **Git User List Screen**: